 Keep in mind that the trustee receives a percentage of all of the funds paid through your plan—and you’ll pay the trustee that amount.
 If given the option, it's almost always better to pay your lender outside of your Chapter 13 plan.
 The higher your plan payment and the more the trustee receives to pay creditors, the more you’ll pay in fees.

 If you want to keep your home, you'll have to pay back all of your mortgage arrears by the end of the repayment period.
-This gives you three to five years to make up the arrears.
+But you don’t have to pay all at once.
+You’ll have three to five years to make up the overdue payments.
 This feature of Chapter 13 is one reason why many people facing foreclosure opt for Chapter 13 over Chapter 7 bankruptcy.

-If you are in foreclosure when you file for Chapter 13 bankruptcy, bankruptcy's automatic stay stops the foreclosure.
-If you stay current on your mortgage payments, and make up the arrears through your Chapter 13 plan, the lender cannot foreclose.
+If you are in foreclosure when you file for Chapter 13, bankruptcy's automatic stay—the order that stops most creditors in their tracks—puts a hold on the foreclosure.
+If you stay current on your mortgage payments and make up the arrears through your Chapter 13 plan, the lender cannot foreclose.

 If you have junior mortgages or a home equity line of credit (HELOC) that are no longer secured by the equity in your home, you can strip these loans off through Chapter 13 bankruptcy.
 Here’s how you tell.

 Determine the value of your home.
 If that value is less than the mortgage in first position—the first debt secured by the home—then the junior mortgages are completely unsecured.
 Nothing would be left to pay the junior lenders after a home sale.
 You can strip off wholly unsecured loans in Chapter 13.
 If, however, even a dollar remains to pay the junior mortgage, it isn’t wholly unsecured, and it wouldn’t qualify for removal.